smartsurrounding/ethereum-private-key-attack/README.md

 A simple python script to generate public addresses and compare to known ETH addresses.
+## Usage

 ```
 Usage: brute_force_app.py [OPTIONS]

 Options:
-  --target-cache FILENAME  Local yaml file containing target addresses
+  --addresses FILENAME  Filename for yaml file containing target addresses.
-  --timeout-secs INTEGER   Stop trying after this many seconds, use -1 for
+  --timeout INTEGER     If set to a positive integer, stop trying after this
-                           forever.
+                        many seconds.
-  --fps INTEGER            Use this many frames per second when showing
+  --fps INTEGER         Use this many frames per second when showing guesses.
-                           guesses.
-Use non-positive number to go as fast as
+                        Use non-positive number to go as fast as possible.
-                           possible.
   --help                Show this message and exit.
 ```

 Thanks to
 [@vkobel/ethereum-generate-wallet](https://github.com/vkobel/ethereum-generate-wallet)
-for the pure python implementation of ETH key generation.
+for the pure-python implementation of ETH key generation.

 ## Why?

 I wanted a more tangible understanding of how hard it is to guess a private key before using it to store any non-trivial value.
-I mean, how hard could it be to guess someone else's key?
+I mean, *how hard could it be to guess someone else's key, right*?
 As this script tries to show, it's basically impossible to collide with an already existing key.

 How many leading digits can you match?  ;)